Discover the Flavors of Piedmont’s Alba & Langhe Region

-Discover Piedmont's recipes, the Langhe wine region and the city of Alba!
+Discover Piedmont's recipes, the Langhe wine region and the city of Alba

 alba and langhe Simposio

-INSIDE SIMPOSIO’S ALBA AND LANGHE COOKBOOK:
+INSIDE SIMPOSIO’S ALBA & LANGHE COOKBOOK

 • Hazelnut Cake